Loading...

 She might be feeling like her family, the flower, is falling apart."
 I wonder if you found the same simile.

 How did it make you feel?
 What did it convey to you?
-The migration of people from the Caribbean to England during the Windrush period, 1948 to 1971, was driven by a combination of pull factors, well noticed on one of our keywords.
+The migration of people from the Caribbean to England during the Windrush period, nineteen forty eight to 1971, was driven by a combination of pull factors.

-It's important to note that while these pool factors attracted many people from the Caribbean to England, the reality of their experiences often included challenges such as racism, discrimination, and difficulties in integrating into a new society.
+It's important to note that while these pull factors attracted many people from the Caribbean to England, the reality of their experiences often included challenges such as racism, discrimination, and difficulties in integrating into a new society.

-Floella describes lots of these in the rest of the text too.
+Floella describes lots of these in the rest of the text, too.

-I wonder which of the following were pull factors for Floella's father to move to England?
-Was it A?
-The British government advertised for work to help rebuild England post-war?
-B, the Caribbean had a rich tradition of strong community and family bonds.
+I wonder which of the following were pull factors for Floella's father to move to England.

-C, the prospect of better paying jobs, that means the opportunity or D, the uncertainty and risk of what might happen to their family.
+Or D, the uncertainty and risk of what might happen to their family.

 There may be more than one answer here.